Inoshas/Number-Guessing-Game-with-JavaScript/README.md

 ## Number Guessing Game

 This includes one of the main games we played as kids.
-To understand and test the concepts of JavaScript, HTML, and CSS functionalities, extra functions were added to this one.
+To understand and test the use of JavaScript, HTML, and CSS functionalities, extra functions were added to this one.

 You must make a prediction about the computer-generated number using the offered feedback.
 The fundamental mathematical ideas behind the game can be described as follows.